qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

 ## How to read the results

 - Choose the dataset and the metric you want to check.
 - Select a precision threshold that would be satisfactory for your usecase.
 This is important because ANN search is all about trading precision for speed.
-This means in an ANN benchmark, **two results should be compared only when you have similar precision**.
-However most ANN benchmarks miss this critical aspect.
+This means in any vector search benchmark, **two results must be compared only when you have similar precision**.
+However most benchmarks miss this critical aspect.
 - The table is sorted by the value of the selected metric (RPS / Latency / p95 latency / Index time), and the first entry is always the winner of the category 🏆

 ## Observations